For those who don’t yet know you, could you introduce yourself, tell us about your work, inspiration and style?

 While designing children’s clothing, I began dabbling in illustrative work- specifically petite, detailed and delicate illustrations for the children’s market.
 As I was creating birth announcements and baby shower invitations for friends, I decided to launch Petite Alma to focus on helping others celebrate the special moments of life in a simple and beautiful way.

 Why is your studio named Petite Alma?
-How many people work for Petite Alma?
+Who works for Petite Alma?